Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Sequoia are $1,454 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $332 a year, collision insurance costs $566, and liability is estimated at $398.
-A liability-only policy costs approximately $460 a year, and high-risk insurance costs $3,136 or more.
-16-year-old drivers cost the most to insure at up to $5,348 a year.
+Average insurance rates for a Toyota Sequoia are $1,454 a year for full coverage insurance.
+Comprehensive insurance costs on average $332, collision costs $566, and liability insurance is $398.
+A policy with just liability insurance costs around $460 a year, with coverage for high-risk drivers costing $3,136 or more.
+Teen drivers receive the highest rates at $5,348 a year or more.

 Average premium for full coverage: $1,454

-Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 states and Sequoia trim levels.
+Prices are based on $500 policy deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and for all Sequoia models.

 Use the form below to get customized rates for your location.